How you'll get your money

 Log in to your account and choose "Update Direct Deposit" from the "Manage My Claim" section of the dashboard.
 We cannot update this information over the phone.

-If you want to switch from direct deposit to a debit card, fill out the "Authorization for Benefit Payment by Direct Deposit or Debit Card" form and send it back to us by mail or fax:
+If you want to switch from direct deposit to a debit card, fill out the "Authorization for Benefit Payment by Direct Deposit or Debit Card" form and email it to: email@example.com.

 Payments will continue to your existing account until the change is made.
 Account changes may take up to four weeks to process.

 Sometimes we can't make a direct deposit due to incorrect bank information.
-If your benefits are returned to us, we will temporarily stop your direct deposit and you will get a prepaid Bank of America debit card in the mail.
+If your benefits are returned to us, we will temporarily stop your direct deposit and you will get a prepaid My Banking Direct debit card in the mail.
 Your benefits will be paid to that card account until you submit another authorization for direct deposit with updated information.